 Solve problems, stay reactive, embrace available resources, find new paths.

-Be generous and go beyond for customer, for company and the community
+Be generous and go beyond for our customers, our company, and the community.

-Do not hesitate to be generous and kind to others.
-Even the smallest act of kindness can leave a lasting impression on a person, and helping people above and beyond what is expected of us makes life happier for everyone.
+We’re generous and kind to others.
+Even the smallest act of kindness can leave a lasting impression.
+Helping people above and beyond what is expected of us makes life better for everyone.

-We are building a company that is here to last and support the team for a long time.
-Focus on how we can make this an exciting adventure for the whole team.
-Make decisions based on a broad understanding of their impact; don’t risk losing our way, and our company’s soul by only focusing on short-term victories and one-dimensional metrics.
+We are building a company to last.
+Our growth should be an exciting adventure for the whole team.
+We make decisions based on a broad understanding of their impact.
+Don’t risk losing our way, and our company’s soul, by only focusing on short-term victories and one-dimensional metrics.

-Operate as a united team, support one another, don't blame, don't divide.
+We operate as a united team, we support one another, don't blame, don't divide.

 We win or lose as a single team.
-Although we all have different functions, we are all part of a single system, jointly responsible for our successes and our failures.
-Support one another, and make decisions that work to improve the system as a whole.
+Although we all have different functions, we are all part of a single unit, jointly responsible for our successes and our failures.
+We support one another and make decisions that improve the system as a whole.

-Unceasingly ask yourself what can be done to improve how you work.
-If you see a problem, try and solve it, or let others know about it so we can work to fix it as a team.
-Try new things and do not be afraid to make mistakes.
+We always ask ourselves how we can improve the way we work.
+If we see a problem, we try to solve it, or let others know about it so we can fix it as a team.
+We experiment, and are not be afraid to make mistakes.

-Our journey begins with a question: ‘Where is the best place to base a tech startup in the UK?’.
-To answer this, Doug Ward and Shaun Gibson embarked upon a tour of 19 UK’s tech clusters, with a mission to map out the UK.
-It took them over 18 weeks of Megabuses and couch surfing to interview some of the best people from each community and discover what each startup community had to offer.
+Our journey begins with a question: ‘Where is the best place to base a tech startup in the UK?’
+To answer this, Doug Ward and Shaun Gibson embark upon a tour of 19 UK tech clusters, with a mission to map out the UK.
+It takes them more than 18 weeks of Megabuses and couch surfing to interview some of the best people from each community and discover what each has to offer.

-Returning to Manchester with a belief in the city’s potential, Doug and Shaun realised the city was in real need of a unifying hub around which startups could congregate.
-They resolved to build a new hub which eventually evolved into SpaceportX.
+Returning to Manchester with a belief in its potential, Doug and Shaun realise the city is in real need of a unifying hub around which startups can congregate.
+They resolve to build a new hub which eventually evolves into SpaceportX.

-Very quickly we found ourselves sat down in HM Treasury sharing our experiences with the Cabinet Office and being asked if we would assist in community outreach.
+Very quickly we find ourselves sitting down at HM Treasury, sharing our experiences with the Cabinet Office and being asked if we would assist with community outreach.

-Tech Britain were invited to take part in the inaugural UK Business and Cluster Summit held at Number 10 Downing Street and hosted by Joanna Shields, CEO of Tech City Investment Organisation.
+Tech Britain is invited to take part in the inaugural UK Business and Cluster Summit held at Number 10 Downing Street and hosted by Joanna Shields, then CEO of Tech City Investment Organisation.

 Thom Seddon joins the TechBritain team after meeting Ali and Shaun at a hackathon (Startup Weekend, Manchester).

-At the 2nd meeting of the UK Business and Cluster Summit group, Tech Britain were invited to present to HRH Prince Andrew at Buckingham Palace.
+At the second meeting of the UK Business and Cluster Summit group, Tech Britain is invited to present to HRH Prince Andrew at Buckingham Palace.

-Given the opportunity to share their vision for the future of Tech Britain we won not only the support of the Cluster Summit delegation but HRH as well.
+Given the opportunity to share their vision for the future of Tech Britain we win not only the support of the Cluster Summit delegation, but HRH as well.

-Inspired by the vision for Tech Britain, the government commissions the first Tech Nation Report in 2015, its intention to be the first comprehensive analysis of the UK’s Digital Tech Economy.
-The Tech Britain team are invited to advise on the reports creation.
+Inspired by the vision for Tech Britain, the government commissions the first Tech Nation Report in 2015, the first comprehensive analysis of the UK’s digital tech economy.
+The Tech Britain team are invited to advise on the report’s creation.

 Given insight from Tech Britain’s work as advisors to government, Shaun, Thom and Ali found Telcom to help plug the growing connectivity gap and ensure Britain has the digital infrastructure it needs and deserves.

-Telcom appointed as managed services partner for Spinningfields and Old Granada Studios involving management of both fibre networks and WiFi.
-In addition appointed as preferred supplier for both estates.
+Telcom is appointed as managed services partner for Spinningfields and Old Granada Studios, involving management of both fibre networks and WiFi.
+We are also named the preferred supplier for both estates.

-Launched the UK’s first free superfast public WiFi network in Manchester’s Northern Quarter as a part of the ‘Telcom Unity’ program created to help support worthy organisations and the community.
+We launch the UK’s first free superfast public WiFi network in Manchester’s Northern Quarter, as a part of the ‘Telcom Unity’ program created to help support worthy organisations and the community.

 Commended for our transparent pricing and flexible approach, Telcom is recognised as a key partner for the government's BDUK voucher scheme.

-The founding team behind Telcom awarded £4 million by central government in the 2015 spring budget for the establishment of a tech campus in Manchester City Centre.
+The founding team behind Telcom is awarded £4 million by central government in the 2015 spring budget to establish a tech campus in Manchester city centre.